RELIGIOUS EDUCATION & COLLECTIVE WORSHIP

 As a Church of England School, it is important to us that everyone visiting our school can see our vision being lived out and that our Christian character is embedded in our Religious Education curriculum, whilst also promoting and valuing other religious beliefs and worldviews.
 Through our activities, we enable our British Value of ‘freedom of choice’ to become a reality in an age appropriate manner, laying the foundations for life.
 Being given a safe place and a designated time to explore, question and discuss in an atmosphere of respect and inclusion, enables everyone to feel valued, supported and to flourish.

 Religious education in a Church of England school enables every child to flourish and to live life in all its fullness.
 (John 10:10).
-In schools, where pupils and staff come from all faiths and none, religious education (RE) is a highly valued academic subject that enables understanding of how religion and beliefs affect our lives.
+In our school, where pupils and staff come from all faiths and none, religious education (RE) is a highly valued academic subject that enables understanding of how religion and beliefs affect our lives.
 At the heart of RE is the teaching of Christianity and pupils also learn about other faiths and worldviews.
 In addition, the RE curriculum contributes to British values and spiritual, moral, social and cultural (SMSC) development.
 In line with the 'Religious Education in Church of England Schools - Statement of Entitlement', at least one hour per week of dedicated curriculum time, meeting explicitly RE objectives, is committed to the delivery of RE in Key Stage 1.
 We have included the ‘Understanding Christianity’ material which is a substantial resource to support the teaching of Christianity in religious education.

 Assessment of Religious Education